-The commands detailed in this chapter are used across the later products within the Gen family.
+The commands detailed in this chapter are used across product families.
 However, slight changes may be present in some commands (i.e., for features added or removed), or some commands may be removed entirely.
 Refer to the Preface chapter for details.